Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Get-Proccesor-Token.md

 # Partner Tokens

-A Partner Tokens request allows a merchant to submit Commerce Hub's TransAmor [PaymentToken](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) and receive a third party partner-token.
+A partner tokens request allows a merchant to submit Commerce Hub's TransAmor [PaymentToken](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) and receive a third-party partner token.
 This token can be used to communicate directly with the third-party partner when the merchant performs direct settlement or must accept an offline transaction.

 ---